greenorbitspace/hub/userguide/content/en/docs/glossary/d/data-assimilation.md

 ---
 title: Data Assimilation
 ref: data-assimilation
+weight: 1
+exported_at: '2025-06-16T15:03:34.381345+00:00'
-description: Data assimilation is a mathematical and statistical technique used to combine observational data with numerical models to improve the accuracy of predictions.
-  It is commonly applied in fields such as meteorology, oceanography, and environmental science to enhance model performance by incorporating real-time data.
+definition: Data assimilation is the process of integrating real-time data into a mathematical model to improve its accuracy and predictive capabilities.
+It is commonly used in fields such as meteorology, oceanography, and environmental science to enhance the understanding of dynamic systems.
-notion_page_id: 214d6625-c679-8082-8a66-c1a55835a2af
-exported_at: '2025-06-16T14:23:44.260583+00:00'
 tags:
 - Research
 - Standards
-category:
+id: GL146
+categories:
 - Space & Technology
-id: GL146
 ---